lmc2179/lmc2179.github.io/drafts/pdp.md

 ![Distribution of NOX for each value of CHAS](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/pdp/7.png)

-The model thinks the effect of a river view is additive with NOX

-However, if we want to think about this causally we'll want to reconsider the assumptions we made before
+Roughly speaking, the model predicts home value as if CHAS is additive with NOX.
+That is, for any given value of NOX, it looks like going from CHAS=0 to CHAS=1 adds a small constant value to the median home price.
+However, if we want to think about this causally, we'll want to reconsider the assumptions we made before - it's possible that we can interpret the PDP of NOX causally, but the same assumptions are not reasonable for this PDP.

-We can also consider two continuous variables, and make a heatmap.
-Some thoughts about that in the appendix
+This example gives rise to two separate PDP curves because CHAS is discrete - you either have a view of the river or you don't, in this data.
+If we had two continuous variables, we might make a heat map over the range of the two variables; some thoughts about that are included in the appendix.

 # Epilogue: So are machine learning models and PDPs the solution to every modeling problem?